-I think that’s part of what separates me from many other speakers you might see.
-But I’m not alone.
-Since I’ve been listed as a top motivational speaker, and a top business keynote speaker in the past, I wanted to share the love and list out some speakers who inspire others and who are at the forefront of their fields.
+While I’ve been listed as a top motivational speaker, and a top business keynote speaker in the past, I wanted to share the love and list out some speakers who inspire others and who are at the forefront of their fields.

-So if you’re looking for someone who can inspire change and connect with people no matter the situation, you need to find someone with universal insight that delves deeper than just crunching numbers and selling products.
+So if you’re looking for someone who can inspire change and connect with people no matter the situation, or even if you just want awesome content for your event, you need to find speakers with universal insight that delves deeper than just crunching numbers and selling products.

 What makes a really awesome motivational speaker?